Blake rifle: History

-Blake submitted two of his rifles to the trials, both were chambered in .30 Blake cartridge - a rimless version of the .30-40 Krag cartridge.
-On August 19, 1892 Army Board recommended the Norwegian Krag–Jørgensen rifle to be adopted as the new service rifle.
+Blake submitted two of his rifles to the trials, both chambered in .30 Blake cartridge — a rimless version of the .30-40 Krag cartridge.
+On August 19, 1892, Army Board recommended the Norwegian Krag–Jørgensen rifle to be adopted as the new service rifle.
 American designers were against the Army's adoption of a foreign design.
-In support of the designers' view Congress demanded additional trials be conducted before any funds were to be authorized for the production of the Norwegian rifle.
+In support of the designers' view, Congress demanded additional trials be conducted before any funds were to be authorized for the production of the Norwegian rifle.
 The additional trials were not only to include only domestically made rifles, but also a new board.
-The new board was appointed on March 1, 1893 and the trials commenced on April 7, 1893.
+The new board was appointed on March 1, 1893, and the trials commenced on April 7, 1893.
 The two rifles were again submitted, the board decided that Blake's design was unfit for military service due to the feed system.
 Despite the additional trials the Krag-Jørgensen rifle was still favoured over other designs.
 In 1895 Blake submitted his design to US Navy rifle trials, his rifle lost to Lee's design.